Qeedji/gekkota-os/SDK-G4/API/README.md

 **slideshow.pptx:**
 The PPTX slideshow viewer API allows you to play and interract with a PPTX document in a DIV.
 It is a viewer components with an API to send commands and receive information.

+**system.architecture:**
+This API describes the hardware architecture of the device and provides information on the main components (CPU, GPU, etc).

 **system.avCapture:**
 This Audio Video Capture API provides a set of methods to capture input streams.